 If a tenant, or the guarantor of a lease of a tenant, commences, or has commenced against it, any legal or equitable proceeding under any bankruptcy, insolvency, receivership, or other debtor's relief statute or law (collectively, a "bankruptcy proceeding"), we may be unable to collect all sums due to us under that tenant's lease or be forced to "take back" a property as a result of a default or a rejection of a lease by a tenant in a bankruptcy proceeding.
-In addition, an actual or anticipated tenant bankruptcy or speculation in the press or investment community about an actual or anticipated tenant bankrupt may also negatively affect our share price or result in fluctuations in the market price or trading volume of shares of our common stock.
-If a tenant becomes bankrupt or insolvent, federal law may prohibit us from evicting such tenant based solely upon such bankrupt or insolvency.
+In addition, an actual or anticipated tenant bankruptcy or speculation in the press or investment community about an actual or anticipated tenant bankruptcy may also negatively affect our share price or result in fluctuations in the market price or trading volume of shares of our common stock.
+If a tenant becomes bankrupt or insolvent, federal law may prohibit us from evicting such tenant based solely upon such bankruptcy or insolvency.
 In addition, a bankrupt or insolvent tenant may be authorized to reject and terminate its lease or leases with us.
 Any claims against such bankrupt tenant for unpaid future rent would be subject to statutory limitations that would likely result in our receipt of rental revenues that are substantially less than the contractually specified rent we are owed under the lease or leases.
-Any or all of the lease obligations of our tenants, or any guarantor of our tenants, could be subject to a bankrupt cy court.
+Any or all of the lease obligations of our tenants, or any guarantor of our tenants, could be subject to a bankruptcy proceeding which may bar our efforts to collect pre-bankruptcy debts from these entities or their properties, unless we are able to obtain an enabling order from the bankruptcy court.
 If our lease is rejected by a tenant in bankruptcy, we may only have a general unsecured claim against the tenant and may not be entitled to any further payments under the lease.
 We may also be unable to re-lease a terminated or rejected space or to re-lease it on comparable or more favorable terms.
 A bankruptcy proceeding could hinder or delay our efforts to collect past due balances and ultimately preclude collection of these sums, resulting in a decrease or cessation of rental payments, which could materially and adversely affect us.